-Medicare Supplements, also known as Medigap Insurance Plans, are a popular solution for Medicare-Eligibles that are looking to limit their overall healthcare cost liability, better control their healthcare costs, and don't want to be restricted to the insurance company's provider network.
+Medicare Supplements, also known as Medigap Insurance Plans, are a popular solution for Medicare-Eligibles that are looking to limit their overall healthcare cost liability, better control their healthcare costs, and want to choose their own doctors.

-There are ten main plan types that are identified by a Plan Letter.
+There are ten regular plans that are identified by a Plan Letter.
 These are Plans A, B, C, D, F, G, K, L, M, and N. There is also a High Deductible Plan F and there are SELECT Plans (usually on Plan F or G).
-If an insurance company offers Medicare Supplements then they MUST offer Plan A, at minimum.
-If they offer any other plan, they MUST offer either Plan C or F. They may choose which other plans to offer.
-All the plans are Standardized - meaning that plans with the same letter name offer the same benefits.
+There are certain rules that insurers must follow when it comes to which plans they offer but the most popular plans are Plans F, G, and N. All the plans are Standardized - meaning that plans with the same letter name offer the same benefits.
 The Centers for Medicare & Medicaid Services states, "Cost is usually the only difference between Medigap policies with the same letter sold by different insurance companies."
 (Page 9 of their "Choosing a Medigap Policy" booklet)

 Additional Key Excerpts From the Guide: